 What is Project Scorpio?

-This isn't the first we've heard of Project Scorpio, however.
-Those who follow games industry news will know that the Scorpio name was being bandied around alongside leaking news of the new slimmer Xbox One S - and many of the leaked details appear to be have now been confirmed by Microsoft.
+It wasn't the first we've heard of Project Scorpio, however.
+Those who follow games industry news will know that the Scorpio name was bandied around from early 2016 - and many of the leaked details were effectively confirmed by Microsoft.

 Project Scorpio hardware and specs

-The focus has been the 6 teraflops of GPU power so far, mentioned a number of times on stage at E3 2016, along with the "most powerful console" positioning.
+The focus has been the confirmed six teraflops of GPU power, mentioned a number of times on stage at E3 2016, along with the "most powerful console" positioning.

 The main crux of Project Scorpio is delivering uncompromised 4K gaming.
-That's a different position to the Xbox One S, which is pitched in to support 4K Ultra HD sources like Netflix and Amazon Instant Video, and Ultra HD Blu-ray.
-While Xbox One S will support HDR (high dynamic range), it's not about increasing the resolution of gaming output.
+That's a different position to the already available Xbox One S, which supports 4K Ultra HD sources like Netflix and Amazon Instant Video, and Ultra HD Blu-ray, but cannot play games in 4K.
+Although it does support HDR (high dynamic range).

 So that's where Project Scorpio will really have to leverage its hardware, with talk about fully uncompressed pixels and 60Hz frame rates, for incredibly smooth, but very detailed, visuals.
-There's talk of 8 CPU cores and over 320GBps memory bandwidth, too, although that's about it for the official line so far.
+There's talk of eight CPU cores and over 320GBps memory bandwidth, too.
+That's about it for the official line so far though.

 Project Scorpio and virtual reality